btrettin/work/assignment0/README.md

 SETUP
 -----

-The 'makefile' is located in the build directory so you will need to go inside of it to run make.
+Run make in the assignment0 directory to build the project.

 Running Source Code
 -------------------

-The source code is located inside of the tour.c file and can be run inside the build directory with the ./assignment0 command.
+The source code is located inside of the tour.c file and can be run with the ./assignment0 command.